Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs: Dynamical systems of Bergman kernels

 \section{Dynamical systems of Bergman kernels}

 In this section, we shall construct twisted K\"{a}hler-Einstein forms and canonical K\"{a}hler-Einstein currents (on KLT pairs of log general type) in terms of dynamical systems of Bergman kernels.
 The proof is essentially the same as in \cite{KE,canonical}.
 But here the dynamical construction cannot be applied directly to the twisted K\"{a}hler-Einstein forms or canonical K\"{a}hler-Einstein currents.
-In fact we apply the dynamical construction as in \cite{KE,canonical} to the solutions of (\ref{ricciind}) or (\ref{ricciind2}).
-Hence the dynamical constructions here have two parameters.
+In fact we apply the dynamical construction as in \cite{KE,canonical} to the Ricci iterations: (\ref{ricciind}) or (\ref{ricciind2}).
+Hence the dynamical construction here has two indices.